sanikamal/flask-ajax-search/README.md

-# Live Data Search using Flask, MySql and Ajax
+# Live Data Search using Flask, MySQL and Ajax

 ## Setup